List of content you will read in this article:

 It is not suitable for beginners because you have to install every package yourself.

 Whenever you log in to the Linux system, it is recommended that you check the Linux version running on the system before you start working.
 It is important because knowing the Linux distribution will help you to understand what package manager you will require to install new software and packages.
 We will now check the Linux distribution and version installed on your system by running the commands on the Command Line Interface (CLI).
-If you want to check the Linux version details, then consider the following two words:
+If you want to find Linux version details, then consider the following two ways:

 To check the above two values, you need to run Linux commands using shells that will act as the interface between the system and the user.